jolie/docs/architectural-composition/couriers.md

 ![](../.gitbook/assets/courier.png)

 In the diagram above, we represent a courier process as a black square within an inputPort.
-A courier indeed, does not alter the connection topology of a circuit but it just enhance the capabilitites of an inputPort with a specific set of activities.
+A courier process does not alter the connection topology of a circuit but it just enhances the capabilitites of an inputPort with a specific set of activities.

 ## Extended interfaces